 Green Dots are also available to support individual Rangers' internal work even when they aren't in crisis.

-The Green Dots are led by the Green Dot Cadre.
-For 2015, the Green Dot Cadre is, BlackSwan, Duney Dan, Kamshaft, Mockingbird and Saturn.
-Contact Duney Dan with questions or comments.
+For 2017, the Green Dot Cadre is BlackSwan, Lazareth, and Torchwood.
+Contact Mockingbird with questions or comments or email ranger-greendotcadre-list.